x-team/handbook/onboarding-guide/technicalities/technicalities.md

 * The **first one is for the team you work with** to be able to see at any time, what you’re working on, how you’re progressing, etc. There might be daily or weekly standups, but nothing communicates competence like a journal of achievements you can always point to or which they can always check, when in doubt.

   This is the journal you may or may not already be writing.
-It is pretty much a summary of your daily work, and it should be primarily accessible by the **team that works with you on the project**.
+It is pretty much a summary of your daily work, and it should be primarily accessible by the **team that works with you on the project, i.e. in their Slack**.
 It should include things like what tickets you worked on, what problems you ran into and how you solved them, what you learned that day...

-* The **second one is for us, the core team,** here at X-Team.
+* The **second one is for us, the core team,** here at X-Team, in our Slack.
 This journal is a copy of the first one **with additional reflections** on any and all characteristics of the project you’re working on — to reflect on project health, so to speak.

   Are there a ton of issues that aren’t being tackled and your suggestions are being ignored?
 Put it here.